Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-3-input.md

 - The `Startup()` method was removed.
 - `.OnStart(Startup)` which declared the `Startup()` method as the "starting" code, was replaced with `.SetStartingScreen<RootScreen>();`.

 The `SetStartingScreen` configuration method designates an object as the starting object.
-It automatically assigns a new instanace of that object to the `Game.Instance.Screen` property and destroys the starting console for you.
+It automatically assigns a new instance of that object to the `Game.Instance.Screen` property and destroys the starting console for you.
 This simplifies game setup.
 In this case, the newly created `RootScreen` class is going to be our container that is the game screen.
-All of the startup code goes into that object.
+All the startup code goes into that object.

 ## Create a basic map